Skurks/Skurks/README.md

 ## My expectations of folks who report to me
+* Setup a healthly system of push/pull of sharing information.
+I can always handle bad news, but I HATE surprises.
+* Take ownership of their career and personal/professional development.
+If I have to be pushing you often

 ## What you can expect of me as your manager
+* Someone who with fight with and for you to acheive outsized professional growth & development
+* Someone who won't micro-manage you, but expects much of you
+* Someone who cares less about facetime/hrs worked as much as the quality & impact of you output
+* Someone who over-indexes on transparency.
+Sure, there will be some things I just can't share with you, but I will never lie to you.

 ## What interests do you have when you're not working?
-* Trying to stay a scratch golfer
+* Trying to stay a [scratch golfer](https://www.cdga.org/peer.asp?cmd=view&uid=6383196&id=)
-* Training & playing with my dog [Birdie](https://www.instagram.com/birdielegriff/)
+* Training & playing with my pup [Birdie](https://www.instagram.com/birdielegriff/)
 * Exploring the world and being random with my wife [Aly](https://www.instagram.com/aljskurka/)
 * Hosting & managing my [Airbnb side hustle](https://www.airbnb.com/rooms/6229085)
+* Being an exceptional friend, brother, son to my family